sapcc/openstack-rate-limit-middleware/docs/draft_limes.md

 }
 ```

-**Defaults** for each project will be deployed using limes' [seed](https://github.wdf.sap.corp/cc/secrets/blob/master/global/values/limes.yaml).
+**Defaults** for each project will be deployed using limes' constraints.

 ```
 limes: